wp-plugins/wp-password-policy-manager/readme.txt

 > <strong>Password History Policy</strong><br>
 > This policy allows you to specify how many passwords should the plugin remember so WordPress users do not use the same password.
 For example if you specify 8 the user can reuse an old password on the ninth time his password is changed.
 >
+> <strong>Current Password Policy</strong><br>
+> When you enable this policy WordPress users have to specify the current password to be able to change the password from the WordPress profile page.
+>
 > <strong>Note:<strong>WP Password Policy Manager stored users' passwords the same way WordPress stores them, hence it is secure.

 = Reset All WordPress Users Password with One Click =